The-Marcy-Lab-School/problem-set-x-recursion/README.md

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**

 ### Coding Exercises
 Answer the following questions in `exercises.py` or `exercises.js`.
-Run unit test with the `pytest` command for Python, or `yarn test` for JS.
+Run unit test with the `pytest` command for Python, or `npm test` for JS.
 Ensure all tests are passing before submitting this problem set.

 1. **_Reverse a String:_** This interview question requires you to reverse a string using recursion.
 Make sure to think of the base case here and make sure you use recursion to accomplish this!
 Do not slice (e.g. string[::-1]) or use iteration, there must be a recursive call for the function.